-The effects of the proposed action are, and will continue to be, monitored through collection of data by NOAA Fisheries Service, states, stock assessments and stock assessment updates, life history studies, and other scientific observations.
+The effects of the proposed action are, and will continue to be, monitored through collection of landings data by NOAA Fisheries Service, stock assessments and stock assessment updates, life history studies, economic and social analyses, and other scientific observations.
+Landings data for the recreational sector in the South Atlantic are collected through Marine Recreational Information Program (MRIP), NOAA's Headboat Survey, and state specific data collection programs.
+Commercial data are collected through trip ticket programs, port samplers, and logbook programs.